Reik96/Bank_Marketing_Project/README.md

-## Hyperparametertuning:
+## Hyperparameter Tuning:

-For the hyperparametertuning I used GridSearchCV to improve the recall score.
+For the hyperparameter tuning I used GridSearchCV to improve the recall score.
 Before hyperparametertuning the recall score was around 27 % for thes "yes"-labeld data.
 After tuning my model, it was able to predict 39/52 Clients who were willing to sign the term deposit (75 % recall).
 This is an improvement of 48 % compared to the untuned model.